hfridholm/korsord/NOTES.md

 - don't print "Använd inte följande ord:" om inga ord finns
 - Don't let ChatGPT create image size in model (only interpret instructions)
 - Always give theme when generating clues for words in "temp.words"
-- Generate multiple grids and choose the one with most theme words
 - fix image position and size in model-gen.py
 - Add messages in makefile
 - write about the default models